Aortic Stenosis in Children

 Aortic stenosis means that your child has a heart valve that is too narrow or is blocked.
 The aortic valve is 1 of 4 heart valves that keep blood flowing through the heart.
-The valves make sure blood flows in only one direction.
+The valves make sure blood flows in only 1 direction.
 The aortic valve keeps blood flowing from the left ventricle to the aorta.
 Your child may be born with aortic stenosis (congenital).
-Or it may develop later (acquired).
+Or it may happen later (acquired).
 It occurs more often in boys than in girls.

 Aortic stenosis may be mild, moderate, or severe.
 It depends on how much of the blood is blocked.
 The condition may get worse over time.
 It may also occur with other heart problems or conditions.

 Moderate to severe aortic stenosis may affect the heart and blood vessels in these ways:

 - Over time the left ventricle becomes larger and can’t pump blood to the body very well.

 - The coronary arteries that send blood to the heart muscle may not get enough blood.

 A child can be born with aortic stenosis.
 This means the aortic valve didn’t form as it should before birth.
 Sometimes this problem is caused by a genetic problem.
 But most of the time, the cause for this isn’t known.
 In older children, aortic stenosis may occur after an untreated strep infection.